phredreeq/anomaly-detection-login-behaviour/README.md

 | 3+ IOCs | High — respond | Immediate response needed |

 ### Advantage Over Rule-Based Detection
 Rule-based systems check one condition at a time.
-This ML model evaluates all IOCs simultaneously and weights them together — making it much harder for attackers to evade detection by adjusting just one behaviour.
+This ML model evaluates all IOCs simultaneously and weights them together, making it much harder for attackers to evade detection by adjusting just one behaviour.

 ---